 Another wisp of black smoke drifted through the air between them.

-Harry flicked his wand, transfiguring a single butterfly into a steel spike, and sent it flying across the circle at Voldemort.
-He side-stepped, sneering, and the steel fragment hissed past him.
+Harry flicked his wand, transfiguring a single butterfly into a steel spike and sending it flying across the circle at Voldemort.
+He side-stepped and the steel fragment hissed past him.

 Voldemort’s eyes never left Harry.

 ‘I told you,’ Harry said.